maximilionus/freetype-envision/README.md

 List below shows only the new features added by this mode:
 - Configurations for **profile.d**:
+    - Steam darkening enabled even for the small fonts.
+This may cause weird visual distortions.
     - Additional stem darkening (embolden) for unsafe drivers, such as:
         - `cff`